shabin5785/docker-learnings/Readme_2.md

  above one maps local dir to container one.
 We basically has two names pointing to same locatin.
  We can edit files in host machine and see changes in container.

+ second part of above command is usually the workdir.